 Important Vocabulary

-- Subjugation (noun): The action of bringing someone or something under domination or control
+- Meaning: The act of bringing a people or nation under complete domination and control

 Important Ideas of the Passage